pathogenwatch-oss/vista/README.md

 # Vista

+## WARNING
+We have identified an issue with the selection of reference loci for biotyping and serotyping.
+As a result the output is not reliable, and should not be used for now.
+We are working on a fix for this, whether we can improve them or will have to remove them.
+Apologies for any problems caused as a result.

 ## About
 A database and genome assembly search tool for identifying _Vibrio cholerae_ biotypes and serotypes, and identifying virulence genes and clusters.